dzek69/better-custom-error/tutorials/Introduction.md

 }
 ```

+Normalizing can be done with three modes:
+- `instanceof` - it will NOT normalize if given value is instance of `Error`
+- `strict` - it will NOT normalize if given value looks very close to an `Error` instance, but it doesn't do
+`instanceof` check - instead it checks if given value has `name`, `message`, `stack` properties, that are
+non-enumerable strings, and `name` is ending with `Error`.
+This is the default mode.
+It should support most node errors
+that doesn't follow the "thrown values have to be `instanceof` Error" practice.
+- `loose` - it will NOT normalize anything that has `name`, `message` and `stack` properties.
+Use it if you work with a
+lot of bad error lookalikes, but for some reason you want to keep them.

 ## Building an error from another error

 Sometimes you want to throw an error that is based on another error.
 For example, you want to throw a `RenderError`